Is Holland a country?

 So, what are the Dutch famous for?

-Besides legal weed and prostitution, the Netherlands and the Dutch actually are famous for a lot of great things that they often don’t get enough credit for.
+Besides decriminalized weed and prostitution, the Netherlands and the Dutch actually are famous for a lot of great things that they often don’t get enough credit for.
 What are the Dutch famous for?
 Well, let me tell you:

 Tulips: One of the best things about living in the Netherlands was the chance to see fields of tulips blooming ever spring, and being able to buy tulips at a super low cost compared to the price you pay in California for tulips.
 The Dutch are famous for their tulips, and also their flowers in general.
 The massive amounts of rain and moisture in the country create the perfect breeding ground for flowers.